2929 Entertainment: 2929 Productions, LLC

 2929 Productions, LLC. was co-founded by Wagner and Cuban in 2002.
 The film and television studio selectively finances and develops feature films and series, often through partnerships with industry creators or entertainment companies.

 2929 Productions is headed by Haley Jones.
 Previous studio leadership has included Ben Cosgrove (formerly of Paramount and Section Eight) and Marc Butan (MadRiver Pictures and formerly Lionsgate).

 Godsend, Criminal and The Jacket were among of the studio's first projects, with the latter two being co-produced and co-financed with Steven Soderbergh and George Clooney's Section Eight Productions.
 After his work on Godsend, Marc Butan was offered studio head at 2929 leading him to exit an EVP role at Lionsgate.

 In 2005, 2929 Productions released Good Night, And Good Luck. with Warner Independent.
 The film uses a mix of archival footage and contemporary production to tell the story of the famed wartime reporter Edward Murrow (David Strathairn) and his historic "See it Now" broadcast criticizing Senator Joseph McCarthy and the Red Scare.
 To mitigate risks that could arise with a black-and-white feature film, Wagner engaged Jeff Skoll and his company Participant Media to produce Good Night, And Good Luck, which grossed over $30 million (USA) and was nominated for six Academy Awards, including Best Picture.

 HDNet Films

-HDNet Films produced lower budget movies in high definition.
+HDNet Films, the motion picture division of the HDNet network (now AXS TV), produced lower budget movies in high definition.